-A humbled Macron tries the common touch to win back France
+France’s Macron tries the common touch to win back support

 And the people Macron was trying to win over this time weren’t heads of state like President Donald Trump but financially struggling workers — perhaps a much tougher task for the French leader, who is often seen as haughty and out of touch.

-But Macron was the picture of empathy Tuesday at the warehouse south of Paris, even as the 41-year-old former investment banker stood there in a tailored suit amid workers in orange safety jackets.
+But Macron was the picture of empathy this week at the warehouse south of Paris, even as the 41-year-old former investment banker stood in a tailored suit amid workers in orange safety jackets.

 “Everyone has someone in the family who is ending up by the wayside,” Macron said.

-His popularity badly damaged by the country’s often violent yellow-vest demonstrations against economic inequality earlier this year, Macron is trying to remake his image halfway through his presidency and win back the hearts of the French now that his Group of Seven hosting duties are behind him.
+After his popularity was badly damaged by France’s often-violent yellow vest demonstrations against economic inequality in the last year, Macron is trying to remake his image halfway through his presidency and win back the hearts of the French now that his Group of Seven hosting duties are behind him.

-He is clawing his way back up by such means as the warehouse visit, during which he spent four hours listening to the gripes and concerns of blue-collar workers — many of them newly arrived migrants — whose job is to package shoes or recondition computer equipment.
+He is clawing his way back by events such as the warehouse visit, during which he spent four hours Tuesday listening to the concerns of blue-collar workers — many of them newly arrived migrants — whose job is to package shoes or recondition computer equipment.

 “Society is unraveling.
 That’s more or less what we are experiencing now,” he said.
 “If we’re not able to fix the problem of great poverty, it will keep fraying.”